MD 2.5 Moscow

 The above figures imply a peak output of around 0.295 BHP @ 17,200 rpm for this particular example.
 This comes very close to matching the manufacturer's claim of 0.300 BHP at 18,000 rpm.
 It appears on the basis of this test that the Moscow delivered more or less exactly the performance claimed for it.

-In the context of the levels of performance being routinely achieved as of 1960 when the Moscow appeared, this was very definitely a sub-standard performance.
+In the context of the levels of performance being routinely achieved as of 1960 when the Moscow appeared, this was very definitely a sub-standard performance for a racing engine.
 That having been said, the engine proved itself to be a very easy starter and a consistently smooth runner when loaded appropriately.
 It obviously needs to be run fast in order to give of its best - a 7x5 or perhaps an 8x3 would be the largest loads that I'd use.
 This engine is very definitely not about torque, although that might change somewhat with a little more running time to complete the bedding-in of the rings.
 The above figures almost certainly represent the least that this example can do.
 I'd guess that a fully-settled example could well achieve the manufacturer's claimed performance.

 Quite apart from being not as completely run in as it might be, we have to remember that the tested example is in bog-standard condition, exactly as it left the factory.
 For all I know, it may not be a typical example - who can tell?!?
 Regardless, I can see quite a few things that could be done to it by a capable owner to extract a considerably enhanced performance - probably exceeding the factory claim by some margin.
 Learning how to accomplish this would have been exactly the kind of experience that DOSAAF was clearly trying to foster by making this and other consumer-grade contest engines more widely available in Russia.